 Salema, Haemulon califoreniensis

-The Salema, Haemulon californiensis, whose common Spanish name is Salema is a member of the Grunt or Haemulidae Family, known collectively as “burros” in Mexico.
+The Salema, Haemulon californiensis, whose common Spanish name is Salema, is a member of the Grunt or Haemulidae Family, known collectively as “Burros” in Mexico.

-The Salema is an inshore schooling species found near reef or high in a kelp forest at depths up to 110 feet and are up to 30.3 cm (11.8 inches) in length weighing less than 1 kg (2.2 pounds).
+The Salemas are an inshore schooling species found near reefs or high in kelp forests at depths up to 110 feet.
+They reach a maximum length of 30 cm (12 inches) and weigh less than 1 kg (2.2 pounds).
 They feed at night on plankton.
-The Salema is found in all Mexican waters of the Pacific.
+They are found in all Mexican waters of the Pacific.
 Very little is known about their behavioral patterns.

 The Salema can be easily confused with the Longfin Salema, Xenichthys xanti (spinous part of dorsal fin shorter than base of rayous part; black spot at tail base), the Wavyline Grunt, Microlepidotus inornatus (narrow orange stripes covering body), and the Yelloweye Croaker, Odontoscion xanthops (rounded tail).

 The Salemas are too small to be of interest to most but are consumed by subsistence fishermen on a limited basis.